msu/csci-432-fall2022/README.md

 * Exams: We will have three exams in this course.
 Each exam will be 10% of the grade, with the best exam counting an additional 5%.

+A grade of 70\% on exams is required to earn a B- or higher in the class.

 ## Class Policies

 ### Policy on Class Attendance